oli4jansen/thimble/README.md

 ### Install It

-Put it in a PHP server.
+1. Put it in a PHP server.
 Any flavor of *AMP will do.
 I don't recommend putting it on a public-facing server.

+2. Run `composer install` on the project folder to install all dependencies.

-Point your browser to `index.php`.
+3. Point your browser to `index.php`.

 I don't know if it will work with a version of PHP less than 5.2.11.